IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 #### <a id="intro-physical"></a> Physical Cell Merging

 If the user needs to have only one cell in the place of the merged group of cells, physical merging is available.
 It is useful for text that could span across multiple cells when merged.
-The way it works is the same way cell merging would work on an HTML Table by setting *rowspan* of a cell that could span multiple rows.
+The way it works is the same way Cell Merging would work on an HTML Table by setting *rowspan* of a cell that could span multiple rows.
 This method is illustrated in the following screenshot.

 ![](images/igGrid_CellMerging_Physical.jpg)